 Current Mental Health Care Continuum

 Below is a list of our Mental Health Care Ministries in a continuum from small to big investments in people’s lives.
 We start with Crisis Care which is anchored by our Minister of the Day (MOD) where our staff steps in to listen, love on, pray for, and point people to their next steps in the midst of whatever crisis they find themselves in.
 We then offer Comfort Care for those who are experiencing a need for comfort during some kind of loss, hospitalization, or other need.
 These are typically specific events or services through which we meet them in their pain.
 Next are Connection type ministries which provide support through groups for a wide range of Mental Health needs.
-Finally we offer Counsel for individuals and couples related to life’s challenges and issues and work with those struggling with persistent mental health needs and their families to help them get the best care possible.
+Finally, we offer Counsel for individuals and couples related to life’s challenges and issues and work with those struggling with persistent mental health needs and their families to help them get the best care possible.